CIS-566-2018/homework-1-noisy-planets-Sangeun44/README.md

 Planet
-  -Heart shaped planet created with parabolic curves -Fragment shaded with Toon Shader creating a pulsing core
+  -Heart shaped planet created with parabolic curves -Fragment shaded with Toon Shader creating a pulsing core that looks like a lava lamp

 Bunnies
   -Shaped with parabolic curves